Ottawa Folk Festival Quick Facts and FAQs

 Children and Youth Admission

-Children under 10 years of age can accompany adults who have purchased festival admission.
-Note that if children are accompanying a parent into an area with reserved seating, such as the Gold Circle, extra seating is not provided.
+Note that if children are accompanying caregivers into an area with reserved seating, such as Gold Circle, extra seating is not provided.

 You can leave and re-enter the festival.
 You MUST scan out BEFORE leaving the park if you intend to return later that day – no exceptions!